 If you have inherited a treasure chest of jewelry you can’t identify; we can help!

-Most high quality silver items are stamped with a "fineness" or "quality" mark.
+So how can you tell if it's real?
+Well, the piece should be stamped with a "fineness" or "quality" mark.
 This mark designates the precious metal content of the jewelry, and under federal law, must be accompanied by a maker's mark or registered trademark.
-Look for the following:
+Look for one of these marks:

-If you don't see these markings on your jewelry, don’t worry; your items still may be genuine.
+Don't worry if you don't see these markings on your jewelry; your items may still be genuine.
 Take any pieces you're unsure of to a refiner.
-These experts will be able to tell you if your items are real and how much they are worth.
+These experts will tell you if your items are authentic and how much they are worth.
 Some refiners even offer a free estimate over the phone!
 Refiners use advanced testing methods to determine the most accurate value of your items.
-For more information, call 877-744-0872.
+For more information, call 248-833-6133.